niaid/fsc/README.md

-## Integrating human and single-cell immune variations reveals unadjuvanted vaccine high responders are naturally adjuvanted
+## Multiscale integration of human and single-cell variations reveals unadjuvanted vaccine high responders are naturally adjuvanted

 ### Code to reproduce all manuscript results and figures